Drivers in Hier Config

 return get_hconfig_driver(platform)

-2. Create a custom Platform
+2. Create a custom Platform to Include the Custom Driver

 from enum import Enum, auto